dword-design/nuxt-mail/README.md

 }
 ```

 The `smtp` options are required and directly passed to [nodemailer](https://nodemailer.com/smtp/).
 Refer to their documentation for available options.
-Also note that the module only works for `universal` mode, not `spa` mode, because we need the server route (see the [Nuxt.js documentation](https://nuxtjs.org/docs/2.x/configuration-glossary/configuration-mode) for details about the mode).
+Also note that the module only works for `universal` mode and not for `nuxt generate`, because we need the server route (see the [Nuxt.js documentation](https://nuxtjs.org/docs/2.x/configuration-glossary/configuration-mode) for details about the mode).

 The module injects the `$mail` variable, which we now use to send emails:
 ```js